IMMIGRATION

 I frequently get 8-9 stamps on a page.

 Another trick is to check if the stick-on visa is loose or not.
-I have been able to move visas several times to cover up stamps or move it onto the Observations and Do Not Stamp this Page pages.
+I have been able to move visas several times to cover up stamps or move them onto the Observations and Do Not Stamp this Page pages.
 This is always possible with the Egypt sticker as if not pressed down thoroughly, it can be easily lifted and put somewhere else.

 • St Vincent & the Grenadines

 April 2024, When leaving, there was a $50 departure tax that I didn’t know about.
 I started talking to the officer about controlling your passport.
-He bet me the $50 that he could find a place in the previous pages for a stamp.
+He bet me the $50 he could find a place in the previous pages for a stamp.
 I was pretty sure there wasn’t as each page was full.
 He stamped in a small area overlapping three other stamps.
 He won the bet and I had to pay the tax.
 I only had a $100 US bill and they didn’t have change.
 He drove me about a kilometre to some shops and got change.
 We talked a lot.
 He was a big guy and had been a 100 m specialist in track.

 This was my friendliest interaction with any immigration officer.